 Limits the Development

-According to a study by The Southern California Children’s Health, kids who grow up in areas that are more polluted face a higher risk of reduced lung growth.
-Children’s lungs, which are still in the formative years, are deeply affected by air pollution- indoor and outdoor.
-The damage caused is permanent as they can’t recover in full capacity even after growing up.
+According to a study by Southern California Children’s Health, kids who grow up in areas that are more polluted face a higher risk of reduced lung growth.
+Children’s lungs, which are still in their formative years, are deeply affected by air pollution- indoor and outdoor.
+The damage caused is permanent as they can’t recover to full capacity even after growing up.
 In fact, even a lower level of exposure to air pollution can lead to chronic respiratory diseases among children.
 Studies have also found that there is a strong association between cancer and air pollution.

-Effects Brain and Neurological Development
+Brain Affects and Neurological Development

-Exposure to air pollution also affects the brain and neurological development as well lung function of children.
+Exposure to air pollution also affects the brain and neurological development as well as lung function of children.
 Both post-natal and prenatal exposure to air pollution threatens the neurodevelopment of children.
 Toxic exposure to harmful pollutants can also lead to cancer and obesity among children.
 Air pollution can lead to attention deficit hyperactivity, impaired neurodevelopment, and lower intelligence.

 Lowers Concentration Level

-Air pollution also affects that academic performance of children.
-The reason is air pollution lowers the concentration level of children, increases absenteeism as a result of frequent asthma attacks and allergies.
+Air pollution also affects the academic performance of children.
+The reason is air pollution lowers the concentration level of children, and increases absenteeism as a result of frequent asthma attacks and allergies.
 Air pollution also affects the immunity of children making them susceptible to a number of airborne diseases such as cold and flu.

 The Possible Solution

-Considering the serious effects of indoor air pollution, increasing awareness about the ill-effects of air pollution among children is necessary.
+Considering the serious effects of indoor air pollution, increasing awareness about the ill effects of air pollution among children is necessary.
 In addition to taking the necessary precautions to keep children safe from outdoor pollution, it is extremely important to take precautionary measures against indoor pollution.
-Installing an air purifier in children’s room has become a must, especially during the time when the air quality reaches a dangerous level.
-HEPA air purifiers from KENT are very effective in removing harmful contaminants from the indoor air to keep lungs healthy.
+Installing an air purifier in children’s rooms has become a must, especially during the time when the air quality reaches a dangerous level.
+HEPA air purifiers from KENT are very effective in removing harmful contaminants from the indoor air to keep the lungs healthy.
 To find out more about the range of air purifiers from KENT, click here.